Maxilary sinus lift with the concomitant installation of implants: clinical case report.

 After detailed anamnesis, clinical and radiographic examination, the absence of elements 26 and 27 was noted, and, it was also noted that topographically, there was a pneumatization of the maxillary sinus floor.

-4 months later, the healing abutments were removed (Fig. 9) and the transmucosal height measurer tool was positioned to select the mini abutments (Fig. 10).
+4 months later, the healing abutments were removed (Fig. 9) and the transmucosal measurer was positioned to select the mini abutments (Fig. 10).
 Then, those intermediate abutments were installed using the abutment placement tool (Fig. 11).
 Molding was then carried out (Fig. 12) and the plaster was applied (Fig. 13) and sent to the laboratory.
-In the laboratory, the plaster model was converted to a digital model, transferring the position of the implants by means of the Arcsys Scan Body, followed by a digital flow for the manufacture of the crowns over implants (Fig. 14).
-The crowns were finalized and installed on the implants (Fig. 15).
+In the laboratory, the plaster model was converted to a digital model, transferring the position of the implants by means of the Arcsys scan body, followed by a digital flow for the manufacture of the crowns over implants (Fig. 14).
+The crowns were finalized and installed over the implants (Fig. 15).

 Fig. 1 – Tomography in the pre-operative phase.

 Fig. 2 – Neurological phase for the access to the maxillary sinus.

 Fig. 3 – Precision in the osteotomy with the use of the neurological mill.

 Fig. 4 – Surgical site with good recommendation for single drilling.

 Fig. 6 – L-PRF-BLOCK carried out with Nanosynt.

 Fig. 8 – Membranes of L-PRF on the side wall of the maxillary sinus.

 Fig. 9 – 4 months later, healing abutments are removed.